On this page:

 CTP will be conducting inspections in all states and territories.

-Tobacco retail inspections include ensuring that the clerk checks the photo ID of everyone under age 27 who tries to buy tobacco products we regulate (cigarettes, cigarette tobacco, roll-your-own tobacco, and smokeless tobacco).
-Retailers cannot sell these products to anyone under age 18.
+Tobacco retail inspections include ensuring that the clerk checks the photo ID of everyone under age 27 who tries to buy tobacco products we regulate.
+Retailers in the United States must not sell tobacco products to anyone under the age of 21.

 In addition, among other things, retailers may not give away free samples of cigarettes.
 They must not open packages of regulated products to sell smaller amounts, such as single cigarettes (called loosies).
 And they may not sell flavored cigarettes or flavored cigarette tobacco (other than menthol flavored products).